Taylor Swift Gave a 96-Year-Old Fan a Christmas Surprise

-The WWII veteran got to experience "Swiftmas"
+The WWII veteran got to experience "Swiftmas"+ READ ARTICLE

 Taylor Swift has always had a soft spot for Christmas and her fans.
 It’s become tradition for the pop singer to hand out gifts to her most devoted followers around the holidays, calling the occasion “Swiftmas.”
-And this year, she decided to pay a surprise visit to one of her oldest fans—a 96-year old veteran named Cyrus Porter.
+And this year, she decided to pay a surprise visit to one of her oldest fans — a 96-year-old veteran named Cyrus Porter.

 That interview went viral and may have caught Swift’s attention, spurring her post-Christmas trip to Porter’s home in New Madrid, Mo.
 The singer showed up at a family Christmas party for a visit and a performance of her hit “Shake It Off.”